 Who else has been at this point in a project?
-You know the point you use words that you didn't know even existed and that no one has ever heard you use before.
+You know the point when you use words you didn't know existed and that no one has ever heard you use before.
 ME!
 I have!
 Many many times!
 Primarily when I am using a product I HATE!
 But every time I think, I will give it one more chance.
 Then I remember why I chucked it in the first place.
-We seem to be great at repeating behaviors we know for a certainty don't work, yet we think that it must have been user error and not the actual product because people are actually recommending it to others.
+We seem to be great at repeating behaviors we know for certainty don't work, yet we think that it must have been user error and not the actual product because people are actually recommending it to others.
 It must be good then.
 Right?
 Nope.
 Not necessarily.
-Sometimes it isn't user error.
+Sometimes it isn't a user error.
 Sometimes people are just so used to using something that doesn't work that they just become resigned to it.
 I have learned a lot over my many years of crafting and one of those things is this - if you don't like it after 3 tries then don't use it.
 It isn't you, it is the product.

 I went on a search for a product that I would love working with.
 I mean who actually wants to look at a project and think - 'uggghhhh .... why the #@$% do they want it painted and not vinyled?
 I hate using stencils!'
 I would rather look at a project and think of all the amazing things I can do with it and how awesome it is going to look when it is done.
 So here is what I learned about the products that people suggest and the product that I absolutely LOVE and will only use and only sell in my store!

 First product - Oracal 813 Stencil Vinyl